James Cowan (Scottish cricketer)

-James Ferguson Cowan (born 17 May 1929) is a Scottish former first-class cricketer.
+James Ferguson Cowan (17 May 1929 – 8 September 2022) was a Scottish first-class cricketer.

 Cowan was born in May 1929 at Penicuik, Midlothian.
 He was educated at George Watson's College, before matriculating to the University of Edinburgh.
 A club cricketer for Watsonians Cricket Club, Cowan made his debut for Scotland in first-class cricket against Ireland at Paisley in 1960.
 He played two further first-class matches for Scotland, both against Warwickshire at Edgbaston on Scotland's 1961 and 1962 tours of England.
 In his three first-class matches, Cowan scored 52 runs at an average of 10.40, with a highest score of 18.
+He died in Midlothian on 8 September 2022, at the age of 93.